Helicone/helicone/CONTRIBUTING_GUIDELINES.md

-# Updating cost calculations

-Please follow the README.md in the cost/ directory to update the price.
+> For **updating cost calculations** - Please follow the README.md in the cost/ directory.

 # Contributing to Helicone